← All articles

 India: the banking gap behind the UPI headline

 That’s half the picture.
 UPI requires a linked bank account, and India is still one of the eight countries holding the largest unbanked populations on earth.
 For the slice of your audience that sits outside the banking system — disproportionately younger, rural, and prepaid — carrier billing India games flows reach players UPI structurally cannot.
 The two rails are complements, not substitutes: UPI captures the banked majority efficiently, while DCB mops up the high-intent, lower-friction prepaid tail.
-Google itself expanded Play Store carrier billing into India in late 2024, which tells you where the platform sees the remaining conversion upside.

 The operator landscape is concentrated and easy to reason about: Jio (the dominant player by subscriber base), Airtel, and Vi (Vodafone Idea) carry the overwhelming majority of connections.
 That concentration is good news — integrating two or three operators covers most of the market.